Floating-Rate Funds vs. Paying Off Mortgage

 In a nutshell, the pros of paying off your mortgage are:

 Floating-rate funds have their own ups and downs as well.
 In the right environment, floating-rate funds can mean consistent, solid income — which may even make managing those mortgage payments easier.
-The big detractors are that revenues are hard to predict and ever-changing (especially compared to traditional, fixed-maturity bonds) and that lower interest rates mean significantly lower dividends.
+The big detractors are that revenues are hard to predict and ever-changing and that lower interest rates mean significantly lower dividends.
 When rates are down, it may also be harder to sell off floating-rate funds without losing capital.

 Pros of investing in floating-rate funds include: